memristivenetworks/memristivenetworks/README.md

 ## Installation <a name="installation"></a>

 There are two possible ways to run the code.
-The first is by simply downloading the running the memristivenetworks folder and by running the .py file, where the simulation conditions are stated and can be changed inside the condition ```if __name__ == "__main__":``` at the end of the file.
+The first is by simply downloading the memristivenetworks folder and by running the .py file, where the simulation conditions are stated and can be changed inside the condition ```if __name__ == "__main__":``` at the end of the file.
 This condition ensures that the code is only run if the file is run by itself but not if it is imported.
 The other way is by creating objects and making operations, step by step, in a python shell, which gives a deeper understanding of the algorithm.
 To import one can either use the python shell inside the memristivenetworks folder or use the pip package management system:

 ```bash
 $ pip install memristivenetworks
 ```

 The following tutorial takes into account that the shell is located inside the memristivenetworks folder.
-To use the memristivenetworks package installed with pip change the import of both willshaw and perceptron classes to:
+To use the memristivenetworks package installed with pip import both Willshaw and Perceptron classes with:

 ```python
 >>> from memristivenetworks import Willshaw